dimalypai/mil-masters-thesis-chalmers/docs/report/07_Optimisations.md

 is one of the strongest properties of MIL), although this still needs to be handled somehow.
 Data-flow techniques should be possible to apply to MIL as well.
-One possible way to go would be to incorporate Hoopl -- a Haskell library for dataflow analysis and transformation \cite{Hoopl}.
+One possible way to go would be to incorporate Hoopl -- a Haskell library for data-flow analysis and transformations \cite{Hoopl}.
 However, an important consideration and a potential obstacle with this is that very many common optimisations are using the notions of *control-flow graph (CFG)* and *basic blocks* \cite{Muchnick}.
-MIL, on the other hand, being a functional language, is *expression-based*.
+MIL, as was mentioned above, is a functional, expression-based language, but even more importantly, it is a higher order language (meaning, that it supports higher order functions).
+This introduces more complexity to the analysis (compared to simpler and more low-level IRs), which many common techniques are not designed to handle.
 It could be considered to transform MIL further to something more low-level and imperative to benefit from more classical optimisations.

 We will conclude with two examples that show some of the MIL strengths and weaknesses and its relation to the classical methods mentioned above.
 The